b0bd/rail-activemq/README.md

 * 61614 - WebSocket
 * 61616 - Openwire

+# Prometheus Exporter

+* Prometheus metrics are available on port 9191 and url `/metrics`

 # Web Console

 * The ActiveMQ console is available on port 8161